hirak99/yabsnap/README.md

     for us, modern Python supports static type checking, making it a robust choice for our needs.
 To ensure code health and maintainability, we emphasize strict adherence to code style and readability standards.

+## Handling Nested Subvolumes in BTRFS Rollbacks

+BTRFS allows the creation of subvolumes, which are essentially independent filesystems that can be nested inside directories or other subvolumes.
+Sometimes, these subvolumes may be nested within other BTRFS volumes, creating complex hierarchical structures.

+When performing a rollback on a parent subvolume, it can be desirable to automatically roll back any nested subvolumes as well.
+However, due to how subvolumes work in BTRFS, this automatic behavior can be problematic.

+### Issues With Fully Automatic Rollback of Subvolumes

+1. When rolling back a parent subvolume, nested subvolumes (such as `~/.cache`) may be in use by other jobs.
+If the rollback operation moves them to a separate volume, they will suddenly become absent.
+This can leave the jobs using them in an inconsistent state.
+Moreover this can lead to corruption of the data in the subvolume which will persist after the rollback is completed and the system rebooted.

+2. One possible workaround would be to take snapshots of all nested subvolumes while performing the rollback.
+However, this introduces additional challenges.
+Subvolumes can be configured with the `nodatacow` attribute, which disables copy-on-write for improved performance.
+When a snapshot of such a volume is taken this attribute will be ignored, potentially leading to fragmentation.
+Moreover if it happens automatically it will be easy for the user to miss, leaving the reason for any possible degradation unnoticed.

+For this reasons it is best to let the user decide what works best for them.

+Hence yabsnap provides suggestions in the form of generated scripts to review and run after reboot,  to assist users in manually moving any nested subvolumes after a rollback.